Advance Your Career

 Bar-Related Expenses for New Associates

 If you accept the firm’s offer of employment prior to taking the bar exam, we will reimburse you for documented expenses customarily incurred when taking the exam.
-The firm also provides a $5,000 bar study stipend to all incoming fall associates.
+The firm also provides a $5,000 bar study stipend to all incoming first-year associates.